Skip to content

 Understanding the structure and function of the human body is essential to being a brilliant doctor.

-Everything you learn in your anatomy sessions will be applicable to the care of patients and is designed to prepare you to be a competent and safe doctor.
+Everything you learn in your weekly anatomy sessions will be applicable to the care of patients and is designed to prepare you to be a competent and safe doctor.

-The anatomy you learn will relate to the themes raised by your weekly problem based learning case, reinforcing your understanding of the key underlying science, and ensuring you are putting into practice what you learn each week.
+The anatomy you learn will relate to the themes raised by your problem based learning case, reinforcing your understanding of the key underlying science, and ensuring you are putting into practice what you learn each week.

 From understanding the anatomical basis of patient symptoms, to performing relevant examinations and interpreting clinical images, your anatomy learning will put you in good stead to effectively and safely diagnose and treat patients.